arichtman/nix/README.md

 - Look into kubernetes managing itself with etc+cluster CAs in `/etc/kubernetes/pki`
 - Look into reducing apiserver kubelet permissions to `kubeadm:cluster-admins`
 - Controller manager not signing approved CSRs
+- Work out graceful node shutdown to remove them from the API server
 - Swap my user to a lower privilege one on Proxmox and OPNsense
 - Work out what's to replace addon-manager
 - Troubleshoot Flannel control node routing/coreDNS resolution